AlphaGoob/HP-8570p-Hackintosh-Master/README.md

 5. Replace the EFI folder with the post-installation clover folder.
 * If you don’t want to use my bootloader theme you can delete the bootcamp_alpha folder from /EFI/CLOVER/themes/

-Make SMBios suitable for iCloud
+// Make SMBios suitable for iCloud:
-Open Clover Configurator
+1. Open Clover Configurator
-Select File > Open and open the config.plist you just moved to your EFI/CLOVER/ Click on SMBIOS
+2. Select File > Open and open the config.plist you just moved to your EFI/CLOVER/
+3. Click on SMBIOS
-Select “Generate New” under both System - Serial Number as System - SmUUID
+4. Select “Generate New” under both System - Serial Number as System - SmUUID

-Enable Audio
+// Enable Audio:
-Install VoodooHDA
+1. Install VoodooHDA
-Click next until you see the screen “Installationtype” Now select “Edit” on the left.
+2. Click next until you see the screen “Installationtype” Now select “Edit” on the left.
-Unfold the first option (VoodooHDA Clover UEFI/ESP and select macOS Catalina.
+3. Unfold the first option (VoodooHDA Clover UEFI/ESP and select macOS Catalina.
-Click Install.
+4. Click Install.
 You will get voodoohda.kext in your clover folder and a extra menu in your preferences.
-Go to your system preferences
+5. Go to your system preferences
-Select VoodooHDA
+6. Select VoodooHDA
-On the left select Microphone (Both)
+7. On the left select Microphone (Both)
-Slide the Monitor slider all the way down.
+8. Slide the Monitor slider all the way down.

-Disable hibernate (Your system will freeze at sleep otherwise) Open up your terminal and run the following commands sudo pmset -a hibernatemode 0 sudo rm /var/vm/sleepimage sudo mkdir /var/vm/sleepimage
+// Disable hibernate (Your system will freeze at sleep otherwise):
+1. Open up your terminal and run the following commands
+2. sudo pmset -a hibernatemode 0
+3. sudo rm /var/vm/sleepimage
+4. sudo mkdir /var/vm/sleepimage

 All Done!